A diagnosis of posterior vaginal prolapse generally occurs during a pelvic exam of your vagina and rectum.

 - You have prolapse of other pelvic organs in addition to posterior vaginal prolapse that is bothersome.
 Surgical repair for each condition can be completed at the same time.

-The surgery uses a vaginal approach and usually consists of removing excess, stretched tissue that forms the posterior vaginal prolapse.
+The surgery usually consists of removing excess, stretched tissue that forms the vaginal bulge and placing stitches (sutures) to support pelvic structures.
 A mesh patch might be inserted to support and strengthen the fascia.

 Lifestyle and home remedies

-Depending on the severity of your posterior vaginal prolapse, self-care measures may provide relief.
-Try to:
+Depending on the severity of your posterior vaginal prolapse, self-care measures may provide some relief.
+You could try to:

 - Perform Kegel exercises to strengthen pelvic muscles and support the weakened fascia